This post was most recently updated on July 14th, 2018

 With a watch, make note of what the person currently has, and the styling of it, from the strap to the dial and the hands.
 Also consider what the watch is used for.
 Is it just to tell the time, with bold hands and dial, or is it used to convey subtle messages to other people, such as how successful the person is, where the design and styling may be more important.

 Some people want to take watch customisation to the ultimate level and build their own watch.
-While it is technically possible, you may want to use the simpler option of getting a custom-made, personalized watch after reading about what’s involved with making your own!
+While it is technically possible, and could be fun if you’re a budding horologist, you may want to use the simpler option of getting a custom-made, personalized watch after reading about what’s involved with making your own!

 Firstly, you’re going to need some specialised tools, which are unlikely to be in your garden shed!
 You’d be wise to invest in a magnifying headband because you’ll be working with some tiny components.
 For the same reason, a set of high quality tweezers is also a good idea, along with a spring-bar tool and some watchmaker’s screwdrivers or watch-repair toolkit.
 You’ll also want a very clean work-space.

 Secondly, you’re going to need several parts which comprise a watch.
 There’s the case, complete with bezel, a movement mechanism with possibly a movement ring to enable it to fit snugly in the case, a dial, watch hands and a strap with spring bars.
 You’ll probably want some hypo cement to stick the parts together as required and possibly mounting screws and tabs if your movement mechanism doesn’t come with them.